luizesquivel05/luizesquivel05/README.md

 ![Banner](bannerEN.png)

 ### Hello, world!
-I'm Luiz Esquivel, a 20-year-old Systems Development Analyst. 👋
+I'm Luiz Esquivel, a 20-year-old RPA Developer with 5 years of experience, currently studying Administration at UFES. 👋
-🌱 I'm constantly studying data analysis techniques, system development processes, system testing processes, and related topics. <br>
+🌱 I am constantly studying data analysis techniques, business processes, and how to automate them while maintaining organizational efficiency. <br>
-👯 Currently, I work as a Systems Development Analyst at Inove Telecom. <br>
+👯 I am currently working as an RPA Developer at Inove Telecom. <br>
 😄 Pronouns: he/him. <br>
-⚡ Hobbies: programming, reading, designing, and writing. <br>
+⚡ Hobbies: designing, writing, and spending time. <br>
-✍ Career objective: Become a senior Systems Development Analyst and contribute to a more efficient and secure system in the company I work for. <br>
+✍ Professional objective: Senior RPA Developer and contribute to the full organizational efficiency of companies that share similar values with my worldview. <br>
-🎍 Key skills: I have advanced skills in the Microsoft Office Suite and modern BI tools (including Power BI).
-I am familiar with process automation tools (including Microsoft's M Language, data warehouses, OLAP, and Macros), knowledgeable in databases (especially SQL and SQL Server), familiar with internet architectures (HTTP and Client-Server), and experienced in web development (HTML5, CSS3, JavaScript, NodeJS, and PHP). <br>
+🎍 Key skills: advanced proficiency in the Microsoft Office suite, modern BI tools (including Power BI), and process automation (including M Language, AutomationAnywhere, BotCity, and Python).
+Familiar with databases, especially SQL and MySQL. <br>
-🏆 Key experiences: I have worked as a WEB Developer at Impacta Jovem Brasil, IT Intern at Inove Telecom, Systems Development Analyst at Inove Telecom, WEB Developer at Projeto GoBig, and as a trainee at InfoJr.
+🏆 Key experiences: Worked as a WEB Developer at Impacta Jovem Brasil, IT Intern at Inove Telecom, RPA Developer at Inove Telecom, WEB Developer at Project GoBig, and as a trainee at InfoJr.
-😫 Currently, I am busy with my responsibilities at Inove Telecom and my professional development studies.
+😫 Currently busy with my responsibilities at Inove Telecom and my studies at UFES - Administration.

 ## MY PORTFOLIO: